OCA/rma/rma_sale_stock_restocking_fee_invoicing/README.rst

 2. Open the RMA operation for which restocking fees should apply.
 3. Set **Restocking Fee Type**:

    - **Fixed Amount**: A fixed amount will be added or invoiced.
    - **Percentage**: A percentage of the original sale line subtotal is used.

 4. Set the **Restocking Fee Amount**:

    - If *fixed*: monetary amount.
    - If *percentage*: value between 0 and 100.

+It is also possible to add, remove or change restocking fees directly on the RMA, as soon as the last move of the return moves is not validated yet.

 Usage
 =====